 5.1 Back-up Security.
-Is it customary in Japan to take a "back-up" security interest over the seller's ownership interest in the receivables and the related security, in the event that the sale is deemed by a court not to have been perfected?
+Is it customary in Japan to take a "back-up" security interest over the seller's ownership interest in the receivables and the related security, in the event that an outright sale is deemed by a court (for whatever reason) not to have occurred and have been perfected?

-Under Japanese law, the methods to perfect a sale of receivables and methods to perfect the creation of a security interest over receivables are basically the same.
+Under Japanese law, the methods to execute and perfect a sale of receivables and methods to create, and perfect the creation of, a security interest over receivables are basically the same.
 Therefore, it is not customary in Japan to take a "back-up" security interest.
-While there have been arguments about taking a "back-up" security interest in order to protect the interest of the purchaser in the event that the sale is recharacterised as a financing rather than a sale (note that the purpose is different from the term "back-up" for a failure to perfect a sale), since the creation of a "back-up" security interest would seem to contradict the parties' intention to effect a true sale and also because, even if recharacterised, transactions would likely be recharacterised as secured lending with a perfected security, it is generally assumed that the taking of a "back-up" security interest would not add much protection, but, at the same time, run the risk of working against the true sale nature of the transactions and, therefore, parties customarily do not create any "back-up" security interest.
+While there have been arguments about taking a "back-up" security interest in order to protect the interest of the purchaser in the event that the sale is recharacterised as a financing rather than a sale (note that the purpose is different from the term "back-up" for a failure to execute or perfect a sale), since the creation of a "back-up" security interest would seem to contradict the parties' intention to effect a true sale and also because, even if recharacterised, transactions would likely be recharacterised as secured lending with a perfected security, it is generally assumed that the taking of a "back-up" security interest would not add much protection, but, at the same time, run the risk of working against the true sale nature of the transactions and, therefore, parties customarily do not create any "back-up" security interest.

 5.2 Seller Security.
-If so, what are the formalities for the seller granting a security interest in receivables and related security under the laws of Japan, and for such security interest to be perfected?
+If it is customary to take back-up security, what are the formalities for the seller granting a security interest in receivables and related security under the laws of Japan, and for such security interest to be perfected?